bsplku/fingerprintFCdnn/README.md

 This script includes modules used in the main code.

 ## data/
-This directory includes the input data.
+This directory includes the input tvFC data.
+The subdirectory RS1 and RS2 indicate resting-state fMRI scans from first and second visits, respectively.
+Each visit had two runs with different phase encoding directions, i.e., right-to-left (RL) and left-to-right (LR).

 ## results_example/
 This directory contains an example result. \
-The main code will automatically create './results/results_...\_tgHSP\_...' directory which is similar to this.
+Similarlu, the main code will automatically create './results/results_...\_tgHSP\_...' directory.

 <br/><br/>